Jane Brook

 Recent residential development output has been above average within Jane Brook when compared nationally

-AreaSearch analysis of ABS building approval numbers in Jane Brook shows around 13 dwellings receiving development approval annually.
-Over the past five financial years, from FY-21 to FY-25, approximately 67 homes were approved, with a further 9 approved so far in FY-26.
+AreaSearch analysis of ABS building approval numbers in Jane Brook shows approximately 13 dwellings receiving development approval annually.
+Over the past five financial years, from FY-21 to FY-25, around 67 homes were approved, with a further 9 approved so far in FY-26.

-On average, for every home built over these five years, there are about 4.3 new residents.
-This indicates supply is lagging demand, leading to heightened buyer competition and pricing pressures.
-The average construction cost of new homes is $367,000, which is higher than regional norms, reflecting quality-focused development.
-Compared to Greater Perth, Jane Brook has significantly lower building activity, at 74.0% below the regional average per person.
-This constrained new construction typically reinforces demand and pricing for existing dwellings.
+This translates to an average of 4.3 new residents per year for every home built during this period.
+Supply is lagging behind demand, indicating heightened buyer competition and pricing pressures.
+The average construction cost value of new homes is $367,000, which is higher than regional norms due to quality-focused development.
+Compared to Greater Perth, Jane Brook has significantly lower building activity, with 74.0% below the regional average per person.
+This limited new construction often reinforces demand and pricing for existing dwellings.

 Frequently Asked Questions - Development